-I joined the University of Salford in 2011 as a Biomedicine Teaching Fellow and was appointed as a lecturer in 2013.
-I am the technology enhanced learning champion for the School of Environment and Life Sciences with an interest in blended learning
+I joined the University of Salford in 2011 as a Biomedicine Teaching Fellow and was promoted to Lecturer in 2013.
+I am a member of the Salford Institute of Dementia and I am the Postgraduate Tutor for the School of Environment and Life Sciences.

 I completed a BSc (Hons) Neuroscience at the University of Leeds before obtaining a PhD in Genomic Medicine at the University of Sheffield where I investigated Tau protein pathogenesis in ageing and dementia.

-I remained at the University of Sheffield and was awarded a Sir John Stokes Research Fellowship and continued my ageing and dementia research before moving on to investigate the molecular mechanisms underlying Parkinson’s and Huntington’s disease as a Research Associate.
-During my time at Sheffield I taught on a number of anatomy, physiology and pharmacology modules on the MbChB Medicine and BSc (Hons) Biomedical Science programmes
+I remained at the University of Sheffield and was awarded a Sir John Stokes Research Fellowship and continued my ageing and dementia research before moving on to investigate the molecular mechanisms underlying Parkinson’s and Huntington’s disease.

-I am a Fellow of the Higher Education Academy and I teach on the Biomedicine programmes, specifically in the area of neuroscience, human physiology, histology, pathology, genetics and haematology.
+I teach on a number of Biomedicine programmes at both undergraduate and postgraduate levels, specifically in the area of neuroscience, human physiology, histology, pathology, genetics and anatomy.

 Qualifications and Memberships

-Lace G, Ince PG, Brayne C, Savva GM, Matthews FE, de Silva R, Simpson JE, Wharton SB.
-Mesial Temporal Astrocyte Tau Pathology in the MRC-CFAS Ageing Brain Cohort.
-Dement Geriatr Cogn Disord.
-2012;34(1):15-24
+Lace G, Ince PG, Brayne C, Savva GM, Matthews FE, de Silva R, Simpson JE, Wharton SB (2012) Mesial Temporal Astrocyte Tau Pathology in the MRC-CFAS Ageing Brain Cohort.
+Dementia & Geriatric Cognitive Disorders;34(1):15-24

-Wharton SB, Brayne C, Savva GM, Matthews FE, Forster G, Simpson J, Lace G, Ince PG.
+Wharton SB, Brayne C, Savva GM, Matthews FE, Forster G, Simpson J, Lace G, Ince PG (2011).
 Epidemiological Neuropathology: The MRC Cognitive Function and Aging Study Experience.
-Journal of Alzheimers Disease.
-2011 Jan 1;25(2):359-72.
+Journal of Alzheimers Disease;25(2):359-72.

-Simpson JE, Ince PG, Lace G, Forster G, Shaw PJ, Matthews F, Savva G, Brayne C, Wharton SB; on behalf of the MRC Cognitive Function and Ageing Neuropathology Study Group.
-Astrocyte phenotype in relation to Alzheimer-type pathology in the ageing brain.
-Neurobiology of Aging.
-2010 Apr;31(4):578-90.
+Simpson JE, Ince PG, Lace G, Forster G, Shaw PJ, Matthews F, Savva G, Brayne C, Wharton SB; on behalf of the MRC Cognitive Function and Ageing Neuropathology Study Group (2010) Astrocyte phenotype in relation to Alzheimer-type pathology in the ageing brain.
+Neurobiology of Aging;31(4):578-90.

-Simpson JE, Ince PG, Haynes LJ, Theaker R, Gelsthorpe C, Baxter L, Forster G, Lace GL, Shaw PJ, Matthews FE, Savva GM, Brayne C, Wharton SB; on behalf of the MRC Cognitive Function and Ageing Neuropathology Study Group.
-Population Variation in Oxidative Stress and Astrocyte DNA Damage in Relation to Alzheimer-type Pathology in the Ageing Brain.
-Neuropathology and Applied Neurobiology.
-2010 Feb;36(1):25-40.
+Simpson JE, Ince PG, Haynes LJ, Theaker R, Gelsthorpe C, Baxter L, Forster G, Lace GL, Shaw PJ, Matthews FE, Savva GM, Brayne C, Wharton SB; on behalf of the MRC Cognitive Function and Ageing Neuropathology Study Group (2010) Population Variation in Oxidative Stress and Astrocyte DNA Damage in Relation to Alzheimer-type Pathology in the Ageing Brain.
+Neuropathology and Applied Neurobiology 36(1):25-40.

-Lace GL, Wharton SB, Ince PG.
+Lace GL, Wharton SB, Ince PG (2007).
 A brief history of tau: the evolving view of the microtubule-associated protein tau in neurodegenerative diseases.
-Clinical Neuropathology.
-2007 26(2):43-58.
+Clinical Neuropathology.26(2):43-58.
 Review.